Sweater Weather

 "Sweater Weather" is a song by American alternative band the Neighbourhood.
 The song was written by group members Jesse Rutherford, Zach Abels and Jeremy Freedman, and was produced by Justyn Pilbrow.
 It serves as the lead single from their debut studio album, I Love You (2013).
-"Sweater Weather" reached number one on the Billboard Alternative Songs chart in June 2013, logging eleven non-consecutive weeks at the summit of the chart.
+"Sweater Weather" reached number one on the Billboard Alternative Airplay chart in June 2013, logging eleven non-consecutive weeks at the summit of the chart.
 Pentatonix covered the song for their 2018 album Christmas Is Here! with an accompanying music video.
 The song was also covered by Kurt Hugo Schneider, Alyson Stoner, and Max S in 2014.
 In mid-to-late 2020, the song experienced a resurgence in popularity due to it being used on the social media platform TikTok.
 The song gained over 5 million on-demand streams on Spotify within the month of November 2020.
-As of January 5, 2022, the song is ranked in the top 100 of the most streamed songs on Spotify.
+As of October 15, 2025, the song is the 4th most streamed on Spotify.
+In late 2023, for the 35th anniversary of Alternative Airplay, Billboard ranked the song as the 15th-most successful in the chart's history.